Sun, Moon & Planets

 The Moon’s nodal precession causes the phenomenon known as Lunar Standstill - when the Moon reaches its extreme northern or southern declination relative to Earth’s equator.

-To correctly model all Moon movements in the 3D simulation, an additional cycle was needed: the Royer cycle with a duration of ~16.88 years.
-This cycle describes a lunar beat frequency that isn’t captured by nodal or apsidal precession alone.
+To correctly model all Moon movements in the 3D simulation, an additional cycle was needed: a leveling cycle with a duration of ~16.88 years.
 Without this third component, the Moon’s 3D position cannot be accurately reproduced.

 | Cycle | Duration | Description |